dhanekom/dbmigrator/README.md

 <code>dbmigrator up</code> runs all migrations with a version that is higher than the current version

-<code>dbmigrator up 20220601_124512</code> runs all up migrations with a version that is higher than the current version but only up to the specified version (20220601_124512 in this case)
+<code>dbmigrator up 3</code> runs the next 3 available up migrations.
+If less then 3 up migrations are available then only the available up migrations will be executed.

 ### down:

 <code>dbmigrator down</code> runs all down migrations with a version number that is lower than the current version

-<code>dbmigrator down 20220501_120000</code> runs all down migrations with a version number that is lower than the current version but only down to and including the specified version (20220501_120000 in this case)
+<code>dbmigrator down 3</code> runs the next 3 available down migrations.
+If less then 3 down migrations are available then only the available down migrations will be executed.

 ### goto: